Birsa Munda Airport

-Birsa Munda Airport (IATA: IXR, ICAO: VERC) is a domestic airport serving Ranchi, the capital city of the Jharkhand, India.
-It is named after the famous Indian tribal freedom fighter, Birsa Munda, and is currently managed by Airports Authority of India.
-The airport is located in Hinoo, approximately 5 km from the city center.
-The airport sprawls over an area of 1,568 acres.
-The airport is used by more than 1.2 million passengers annually and is the 19th busiest airport in India.
+Birsa Munda Airport (IATA: IXR, ICAO: VERC) is a domestic airport serving Ranchi, the capital city of Jharkhand, India.
+It is named after the famous Indian tribal freedom fighter, Birsa Munda, and is currently managed by the Airports Authority of India.
+The airport is located in Hinoo, approximately 5 km from the city center and sprawls over an area of 1,568 acres.
+It is used by more than 2.5 million passengers annually and is the 29th-busiest airport in India.

+History

+The Airport was built in the year 1941, by the Britishers to serve the Royal Airforce, United Kingdom's Aerial Warfare Force.
+After Independence, in the year 1949, 546.25 acres of the airport was converted into a Civil Aerodrome.

 Terminals

 Integrated terminal

 The new integrated passenger terminal building at the airport was inaugurated by the then civil aviation minister Ajit Singh on 24 March 2013.

 The terminal building spreads over 19600 m2 and was constructed at a cost of ₹138 crore.
 It has four aerobridges and six escalators imported from China, Germany and Singapore.
 The terminal has a capacity to handle 500 domestic and 200 international passengers at a time.

 In March 2013, the tax on aviation turbine fuel sold at the airport was reduced from 20% to 4% to attract more airlines to the city.
 Overnight parking of aircraft at the airport was made free-of-charge to encourage airlines to schedule their aircraft to remain overnight, so that there may be more early-morning flights to the metro cities.
 The Airports Authority of India also constructed three more parking bays, thereby making it the first tier-II airport in India to have eight aircraft parking bays.
 Two new aerobridges were added to the terminal and the runway was extended as well.